alexchkliar/farm-central-client/README.md

 This repository stores the client source files.
 The backend repository can be accessed [here](https://github.com/alexchkliar/farm-central-backend).

 ## Installation
-Run `npm install` to fetch dependencies.
+`npm install` to fetch dependencies.

-Run `npm start` to fetch to run the app on your local server (set to http://localhost:3000).
+`npm start` to fetch to run the app on your local server (set to http://localhost:3000).

-Run `npm test` to run unit tests.
+`npm test` to run unit tests.

 Connections to the backend are being proxied (remove proxy line in package.json to run in development without a proxy).